 Additional Desired Qualifications:

-- Experience with development and administration of open-source software tools, such as Linux, LLVM, Z3, QEMU, Angr/Manticore, Soot, and others.
+- Experience with development and administration of open-source software systems such as Android, Linux, KVM, Xen

-- Experience with security analysis and vulnerability detection tools, such as AFL, Wireshark, Scapy, IDA Pro, SGX and others.
+- Experience with vulnerability detection tools such as AFL, Wireshark, Scapy, and IDA Pro

 General information for Postdoctoral Fellows at the University of Toronto can be found here.